 2F.
 Water Use from Storage

 Data on reservoir storage will be compiled and presented in tabular form.
-Examples of data to
+Examples of data to be presented include:

 Task 2.
 Deliverables

 Task 3.
 Available Surface Water and Groundwater Determination

 The Consultant shall develop spreadsheet modeling tools to determine streamflow in the basin during average, wet, and dry years, under current operating conditions.
 This tool will be used to verify the water use determined in Task 2, to determine additional available flow for future use including the constraints of compacts and decrees, and to assess the impacts of future water use opportunities.
 The modeling shall be documented within the spreadsheet through visible equations, links, and text descriptions of assumptions and data sources.
 The Consultant shall identify available groundwater supplies.

 Diversion records, reservoir operations and physical parameters, return flow information, and consumptive use estimates, gathered or determined in Task 2, will be required.
 Additional data to be collected include streamflow records, average monthly precipitation, and water sales.
 A base map will be prepared showing basin hydrography on a GIS layer at 1:24,000 scale.
 This mapping shall include basin and sub-basin boundaries, stream networks, and major (>200 acre-feet) reservoirs and lakes.